-- Remove the rear axle shaft, washer, brake caliper bracket, rear wheel and side collars. - Support the brake caliper assembly so that it doesn't hang from the brake hose.
+- 5. Remove the rear axle shaft, chain adjusting plates, brake caliper bracket, rear wheel and side collars. - Support the brake caliper assembly so that it doesn't hang from the brake hose.
 Do not twist the brake hose. - Avoid getting grease, oil, or dirt on the disc to pad surfaces. - ➤ Do not push the brake pedal while the wheel is removed.